dcos-labs/ansible-dcos-module/README.md

 This can be used to control DC/OS.

-Requirements: [dcos-python](https://github.com/dirkjonker/dcos-python) package installed, e.g. `pip install dcos-python`

-Note: this has only been tested with DC/OS 1.10.
 There are probably lots of bugs.
 Please report them on github, or create a pull request!

 ## Examples